apereo/cas/docs/cas-server-documentation/authentication/Surrogate-Authentication-Storage-CouchDb.md

 the form of surrogate/principal key/value pairs.
 Users authorized as surrogates may be listed multiple times to authorize them to access multiple accounts.

-{% include casproperties.html modules="cas-server-support-surrogate-authentication-couchdb" %}
+{% include casproperties.html properties="cas.authn.surrogate.couch-db" %}